Hermann-web/repos-stats-and-evaluation/README.md

 # Git Repository Analyzer

-A powerful tool for analyzing Git repositories with an interactive Streamlit dashboard.
+A simple tool for analyzing Git repositories with an interactive Streamlit dashboard.
 This tool helps you visualize repository statistics, commit history, file structures, and contributor activities.

 ## Features